 Pipeline-In-A-Pill: Still A Winning Strategy?

 “Pipeline-in-a-pill” has increasingly entered the biopharma executive’s vernacular, denoting an attractive asset that has considerable sales potential owing to the number of discrete patient populations it can target.
-While the phrase or concept may be in vogue, is one of the many guises or iterations of lifecycle management.
+While the phrase or concept may be in vogue, in reality it is one of the many guises or iterations of lifecycle management.

 You may also be interested in...